bmegli/realsense-ir-to-vaapi-h264/README.md

 ## License

-Library is licensed under Mozilla Public License, v.
+realsense-ir-to-vaapi-h264 and HVE are licensed under Mozilla Public License, v.
 2.0

 This is similiar to LGPL but more permissive:
 - you can use it as LGPL in prioprietrary software
 - unlike LGPL you may compile it statically with your code

-Like in LGPL, if you modify this library, you have to make your changes available.
+Like in LGPL, if you modify the code, you have to make your changes available.
-Making a github fork of the library with your changes satisfies those requirements perfectly.
+Making a github fork with your changes satisfies those requirements perfectly.

+Since you are linking to FFmpeg libraries.
+Consider also avcodec and avutil licensing.

 ## Additional information

 High H.264 profile supports Monochrome Video Format (4:0:0) so there may be room for improvement (I am not sure VAAPI supports it).